 Chemical IoT sensors

-Sensors to detect chemical compounds (solids, liquids, and gases) are indispensable elements in industrial security systems, environmental protection solutions, and, quite obviously, scientific research.
-Moreover, they have already gained a foothold in IoT-supported air quality monitoring which helps cities and states fight harmful impact of air and water pollution.
+Sensors able to detect chemical compounds (solids, liquids, and gases) are indispensable elements in industrial security systems, environmental protection solutions, and, quite obviously, scientific research.
+Moreover, they have already gained a foothold in IoT-supported air quality monitoring which helps cities and states fight the harmful impact of air and water pollution.

 Image IoT sensors